 Dont feel pressured to sign on the dotted line on the day a bid is submitted to you.
-Theres no reason a bout of buyers remorse.
+Theres no reason to endure a bout of buyers remorse.

 Anyone thats bought a flashy new car or big plasma TV knows what this is all about.

 Following this advice when selecting a contractor builder will surely save you some grief down the road.